hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature_membership.html.markdown

   (Optional) Structure is [documented below](#nested_git).

 * `oci` -
-  (Optional) Supported from ACM versions 1.12.0 onwards.
+  (Optional) Supported from Config Sync versions 1.12.0 onwards.
 Structure is [documented below](#nested_oci).

   Use either `git` or `oci` config option.

 * `prevent_drift` -
   (Optional)
-  Supported from ACM versions 1.10.0 onwards.
+  Supported from Config Sync versions 1.10.0 onwards.
 Set to true to enable the Config Sync admission webhook to prevent drifts.
 If set to "false", disables the Config Sync admission webhook and does not prevent drifts.

 * `source_format` -
   (Optional)